 Step 5: Stay one month ahead on expenses

-The easiest way to make sure you pay yourself first every paycheck is to get one month ahead on your expenses.
+The easiest way to avoid overdrawing on your account is to get one month ahead on your expenses.
 I know – it’s easier said than done.
 But, you can do this.

 To start, treat this like a sort of savings goal on its own and start saving more than you have to for your expenses.
 You can even factor this into your budget.

-Getting one month ahead on your expenses is an all-around good idea as you won’t fret about making ends meet or incurring hefty overdraft fees at the end of the month.
+Getting one month ahead on your expenses is an all-around good idea as you won’t fret about overdrawing your account at the end of the month.
 It also protects you financially in case there’s a sudden interruption in your income—say, if you lose your job or get into an accident.

 We know following a money-saving plan isn’t easy.
 But, if you follow these 5 steps, you won’t just have an automated plan to pay yourself first.
 You’ll have a holistic plan that will help you reach your savings goals.
 In the long-run, this will make your life easier.
 And, you can consider this free advice.